sanjoy/playingwithpointers.com/_posts/2015-10-14-refcounting-harder-than-it-sounds.markdown

 finished before `A` called `hazard_ptr_free`.
 Since `B` no longer has a hazard pointer to `old_val`, `A` would end up freeing something reachable from the heap.

+Note: in this example I've had to use CAS instead of XCHG, since I need to guarantee that `obj->field` is `old_val` after `old_val` has been published as a hazard pointer.
+There may be a way around this -- I haven't spent too much time thinking about it.

 The issue seems solvable though, perhaps we need to be careful to not increment refcounts of objects with a zero refcount?
 That would mean